Market Research Analyst Job Description, Salary, and Skills

 Market Research Analysts interpret the data they have collected and organize this information into statistical tables and reports.
 Their analyses and research create a visual of industry trends and of competitors so that organizations can predict how products and services will fare in the marketplace.

-Many Market Research Analysts work for consulting firms which are hired on a contract basis.
+Many Market Research Analysts work for consulting firms that are hired on a contract basis.
 Others work directly for employers as part of the marketing team at consumer and product firms.
 The industries that most frequently employ Market Research Analysts and provide the highest wages include management, scientific, and technical consulting services, computer systems design services, and advertising / public relations services.

 Typically, market research analysts have a bachelor's degree in one of the following: marketing, market research, statistics, computer science, math, social sciences, business administration, or communications.